 Submit the survey validation report to the Agency.

-Protocol 7: Calculation of Performance Measures
+Protocol 7: Calculation of Additional Performance Measures

 The Contractor shall, in consultation with Agency staff, review and periodically propose new performance measures to improve MCP performance or meet new state mandates and objectives.
 These performance measures shall be included on the MCP scorecards each year.
 The Contractor shall: